annalbenson/KnowYourGovernment/README.md

 <b>Usage</b>

 <div class="row">
-    <p>Upon app installation and initial launch your device will use location services to get a zipcode and asynchronously download official information from the Google Civic API.
+    <p>Upon app installation and initial launch your device/emulator will use location services to get your current zipcode and asynchronously download official information from the Google Civic API.
 This information is then loaded into a list which is displayed in the main activity.
     </p>
     <p align="center" >
       <img src="https://github.com/annalbenson/KnowYourGovernment/blob/master/screenshots/initial_launch.png" height="400" >